 Zespri is grower-owned and grower-controlled by way of growers owning and voting their Zespri shares.
 For it to stay that way, growers need to own sufficient Zespri shares to maximise the voting entitlement that is based on the production from their orchards.

-Growers buying orchards should therefore be looking to negotiate the purchase of some or all of any Zespri shares held by the vendor as part of the orchard purchase.
-Alternatively, Zespri shares can be purchased on the open market through the Unlisted (www.unlisted.co.nz) share trading platform.
+Growers buying orchards should be looking to negotiate the purchase of some or all of any Zespri shares held by the vendor as part of the orchard purchase.
+Alternatively, Zespri shares can be purchased on the open market through the Unlisted Securities Exchange (USX) share trading platform, or with the registered USX broker directly.

-Click on the Unlisted icon above to view 'ZGL' latest market information.
+Click here to view 'ZGL' latest market information.
 Zespri Group Limited’s Annual Report (available under Investor Publications) is a good place to find information about the financial performance of the company.

 Off-market trading normally occurs where the buyer and seller have mutually agreed between themselves to transfer shares.